Creative Ways to Raise Revenue When a Business is Closed

 Don’t wait to get help

 People around the world are looking for ways to help others during the coronavirus crisis.
 Start a GoFundMe and let people know that your business needs help.
-You can even add our free Donate Button to your business’ website to make donating as seamless as possible for your customers.
+You can even add our Donate Button to your business’ website to make donating as seamless as possible for your customers.
 Get started securing your business’ future now.